 With a range of nineteen different colors to choose from, it’s easy to see why the Julius-K9 is so popular.

 It’s a very easy harness to put on, place the harness on the Dachshunds back and clip the strap on underneath.

 The Julius-K9 is very robust with a scratch-resistant outer layer.
 The inner layer comprises a breathable skin for comfort and a solid fit for your dog.

-The belly strap has a heavy-duty plastic buckle and the chest strap has an adjustable hook and loop fastening, There is also a reflective strip on the belly for improved visibility of your dog in dark conditions.
+The belly strap has a heavy-duty plastic buckle.
+The chest strap has an adjustable hook and loop fastening.
+There is also a reflective strip on the belly for improved visibility of your dog in dark conditions.